Council Budget 2022–23

 • measures to continue reducing greenhouse gas emissions from Council buildings, including buying 100% renewable electricity for Council buildings and public lighting.

-To find out more about these services and this highlight project, you can read Theme 3 – The Environment, you can read our Boroondara Community Plan
+To find out more about these services and this highlight project, you can read Theme 3 – The Environment, in our Boroondara Community Plan

 Theme 4 – Neighbourhood Character and Heritage